 What is Moneything?

-Moneything is a relatively new P2P lender, opening its doors for business in 2015.
+Moneything is a relatively new P2P lender.
+It opened its doors for business in 2015.
 They offer a wide variety of loans across a different range of assets.
 Initially there were many smaller loans which dealt with physical assets such as stock, cars and jewelry.
-In more recent times more property bridging and development loans have appeared on the platform, the larger investor base facilitating the increased monetary demands.
+In more recent times more property bridging and development loans have appeared on the platform.
+The larger investor base no doubt creating demand for larger projects.

 Here is a table which details Moneything’s features: